 Focus on drawing attention to your breath and using the capacity of your lungs, diaphragm, and accessory muscles that help with breathing.

 A great way to do this is the three-part breath, allowing the stomach to expand on the inhale, followed by the ribs, and finally the top of the chest.

 Linking that breath into movement, start slowly with some spinal movement in each direction: front, back, sides and twists.

+The first equestrian yoga pose for core strength is named Goddess.
 Before getting in the saddle, use this wide-legged squat pose to loosen your limbs.

 The Basics: Try to keep your chest elevated and shoulders over your hips as you bend your knees.Your knees should track over your second toe.
 Focus on a slight tuck of your tailbone, engaging your core and alleviating any unnecessary pressure in your lower back.
 Slowly sink into the squat, and as your inner thigh muscles loosen, deepen it.